mikkoviitala/transcript/README.md

 `Transcript.exe --password 12345678 --file my-audio*.wav`<br>
 `Transcript.exe --password 12345678 --url gs://my-google-bucket/my-audio*.wav`

-All transcriptions will be stored in loca `result` folder when finished. **Note that when using Google Storage**, you need to provide storage access rights to your Service Account.
+All transcriptions will be stored in local `result` folder when finished. **Note that when using Google Storage**, you need to provide storage access rights to your Service Account.
 Storage access right can be granted when you first create your Service Account or added to it later on.

 ### Providing additional parameters